 Through Augustana’s internship program, students may apply for summer, term- or year-long internships at major museums and art organizations, most recently at the Figge Art Museum in Davenport, the Art Institute of Chicago and the Smithsonian Institution in Washington, DC.

-Veronica Smith '12 is completing a master's degree in art history at the University of Iowa, and will go on next year to Harvard University's Master of Design Program.
+Veronica Smith '12 is a student in Harvard University's Master of Design program.

 Stephanie Loria '11 obtained a master's degree in art business at Sotheby's in London, and is executive administrator, The Conservation Center, Chicago.